coopnorge/go-datadog-lib/docs/index.md

 Following configuration example related to Kubernetes and Kustomize.

-NOTE: Don't forget to set `DD_ENV` for each env, otherwise it will be not visible in APM list.
+NOTE: Don't forget to set `DD_ENV` for each environment, otherwise it will be not visible in APM list.

 ```yaml
 apiVersion: apps/v1